 TRADITIONAL KNOWLEDGE AND ETHNO-AGRICULTURAL USES

-Farming and pastoral communities in Africa, Asia, and Latin America have known for a long time that termites can help the soil by multiplying, and they have come up with complex ethno-agricultural methods to build termite systems that can grow crops and improve soil fertility.
+Farming and pastoral communities in Africa, Asia, and Latin America have known for a long time that termites can help the soil by enriching nutrients, and they have come up with complex ethno-agricultural methods to build termite systems that can grow crops and improve soil fertility.
 Indigenous knowledge systems have shown that the soils in termite mounds provide superior planting soils than the soils in the area around them because they hold more water, have greater nutrient levels, and are more stable in their structure.
 Farmers in many African farming systems grow high-value crops including vegetables, medicinal plants, and fruit trees on or near termite mounds.
 They do this to take advantage of the nutrient concentration and moisture conservation that these microsites offer (Mando, 1997).
 Another frequent traditional practice is collecting termite mound material to use as soil amendments.
-Farmers take the mound dirt and sprinkle it all over their fields to improve the structure and fertility of the soil.
+Farmers take the mound dirt and spread it all over their fields to improve the structure and fertility of the soil.
 A scientific study conducted by Deke et al. (2016) in the Borana Zone of Southern Ethiopia validated this cultural practice, demonstrating that termite mound soil exhibited significantly elevated levels of soil organic matter, cation exchange capacity, and available nutrients compared to control soils.
 These findings suggest that termite mound soil acts as a natural soil supplement to enhance crop productivity, eliminating the need for expensive synthetic fertilisers.

 Using termites as animal fodder, particularly for chicken farming, is another example of how old knowledge and current sustainable agricultural approaches are similar.
-In sub-Saharan Africa and certain parts of Asia, rural tribes have to harvest termite alates (winged reproductive forms) when the swarms settle on trees.
+In sub-Saharan Africa and certain parts of Asia, rural tribes harvest termite alates (winged reproductive forms) when the swarms settle on trees.
 This happens often during specific seasons, generally after a few good rains.
 The insects are high in protein, and when given to chickens, ducks, and other domestic birds, they are a fantastic extra diet that adds vitamins, minerals, and necessary amino acids at almost no cost (Kinyuru et al., 2013).
 In certain ancient farming systems, people may control termite resources by managing heaps of wood waste or keeping a specific tree or tree species that termites like to visit.
-The integration of termite harvesting into a broader livelihoods framework exemplifies the multidimensionality of traditional agroecological knowledge.
+The integration of termite harvesting into a broader livelihood frameworks exemplifies the multidimensionality of traditional agroecological knowledge.
 Farmers benefit from soil enhancement by termites while simultaneously utilising these insects as a renewable protein source for animal production systems.